cdl-geneseo/geneseo-dictionary/B/Bong-water.md

 # Bong water

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bong water

 Created by  Unknown User (jmb53) on Nov 19, 2012

 n., colloq.Pronunciation: Amer. / bäŋ wɑ-tər 1.
 The used fluid filtered in a bong.
 Does not contain tetrahydrocannabinol, as the chemical is not water soluble.
 Not to be consumed.
 “You shouldn’t drink the bong water in an attempt to get high.”J. Boselli, 2012